2018 Update: We still love this discussion on how to be productive when you work in an open office; links have been updated below.

 I’d love to hear your and readers thoughts about open office plans in the legal environment, such as in the recent article Google Got It Wrong: The Open Office Trend is Destroying Workplaces.
 In my job at a large non-profit that also has a legal help line, the lawyers, except for legal director, are in cubicles.
 2 lawyers spend 1/2 their time doing phone intake.
 The rest do typical legal research and writing.
 I have asked about ways of reducing noise/less open space, but am told to just deal with it.
 My question is whether in the legal industry in general there is an expectation that lawyers should be able to have quiet spaces to work.
 Looking back on K-12, college, and law school, I always found quiet places to work, and was efficient.
 My teachers noticed that I was a great writer and really distractable, so they made sure I had a quiet place to work.
 Now, as a lawyer, I wish there was a quiet space I could escape to do my best work, like I did for 19 years of school.
 I’d take a pay cut!

 Interesting question, reader K. I’ve worked in cubicles (back in my magazine days), a closed-door office environment (back in my BigLaw days), and an open-door office environment (back in my nonprofit days)… so I’ve never worked in a truly open office.
-While I’m really curious to hear what the readers say, I have a few ideas that may be of help:
+While I’m really curious to hear what the readers say, I have a few ideas that may be of help you be productive in an open office:

 - Figure out what your biggest problem with the open office plan is.
 I can see three main possibilities: